top of page

 The Impact of Parental Stress

-Parental stress affects not only adults but also children’s development.
+Parental stress affects not only us but also our children’s development.
 Stress can reduce patience, increase conflict, and limit positive interactions.
 Factors contributing to stress include work demands, financial pressures, and lack of support.

 Parents who manage stress through self-care, social connections, and realistic expectations create a more stable environment.
 Children raised in calm, supportive homes tend to show better emotional regulation and social behavior.